Culture and Climate Surveys

 HPS uses the Panorama Culture and Climate survey tool to gather feedback from our students, staff, and families

-Holyoke Public Schools’ annual Panorama survey is open through Wednesday, November 27.
-The district conducts this survey each year to measure how stakeholders feel about the district’s culture and climate.
+Holyoke Public Schools’ annual Panorama survey allows the district to measure how stakeholders feel about the district’s culture and climate.
 The survey also gathers crucial insights that will guide the district’s efforts to improve its schools and the district.
 This feedback will help us think differently about how we educate, how we work together, and how we support students’ well-being.

-Results from the 2023 Panorama survey are available online
+Results from the 2024 Panorama survey will be available soon.
+2023 results are available online.

-Please visit the Panorama website to review the 2023 data.
+Please visit the Panorama website to review data from 2023.
 Choose the Holyoke icon to view district results and the Schools icon to view individual school results.
 As you review the data, please keep in mind that a “favorable” response captures the top two out of five categories.
 A “somewhat” response—which is the middle category—does not count towards a “favorable” response.

 From the 2023 data, we saw the following bright spots: